NVIDIA Vs. The Media ft. GamersNexus

 the quality is getting lost somewhere in that chain.

-And the best we've got as far as like from you, arguably one of the most like, I don't mean this, I mean this actually is in a good way.
+It is funny, we're also like three years into it, and the best we've got, as far as like from you, arguably one of the most like, I don't mean this, I mean this actually is in a good way.

 Like, if something cool happened, and the coolest we've got is, yeah, sometimes I can't work out what I'm thinking, so I just make one image, and hopefully, my artist gets it.